Lorellana21/QA-technical-test/README.md

 🔹 Clone this project.

+🔹 Install Cypres with `npm install --save-dev cypress`

-🔹 Run the command`npm run test` to run the tests and see the coverage.
+🔹 Run the command`npm run test:all` to run the tests and see the coverage.

 🔹 Run the command `npm run cy:open`if you want to rely on the visual tool: